 Mysterious Lynas PR push, and leaked EuropaBio memo

 The massive media coverage of Lynas’ pro-GMO conversion in 2013 raised suspicions that an industry PR campaign was helping to elevate him behind the scenes.
-A leaked 2011 memo from an industry PR firm — describing plans to recruit high profile “ambassadors” to lobby for GMO acceptance, and naming Lynas – heightened suspicions of industry backing.
-Lynas denied the link and said the industry group never approached him.
+A leaked 2011 memo from an industry PR firm — describing plans to recruit high profile “ambassadors” to lobby for GMO acceptance – heightened suspicions of industry backing because the document specifically named Lynas.
+He has said the group never approached him.

 According to a Guardian report, EuropaBio, a trade group whose members include Monsanto and Bayer, planned to recruit PR ambassadors to help decision makers “rethink Europe’s position on GM crops.”
 The ambassadors would not be paid directly but would receive travel expenses and “dedicated communications support” from industry funding.
 The PR firm’s operative rep claimed to “have interest from” Lynas, among others, in the ambassador role.
 Lynas denied having any contact with them.
 “I have not been asked to be an ambassador, nor would I accept such a request if asked,” he told the Guardian.